JJguri/cv/content/home/coding.md

 #### _Developers_
 - Jonathan Ojeda (QAAFI, The University of Queensland)
-- Diego Perez (Data Analytics Specialist & Code Developer)
+- Diego Perez (Data Analytics Specialist & Cyber Security Expert)

 #### _Overview_
 BestiaPop (a spanish word that translates to pop beast), is a Python package which allows climate and agricultural data scientists